How to choose a doctor?

 - GPs can choose if they follow the agreement or not

-- If they agree they follow the convention (in Dutch ‘geconventioneerde artsen’).
-In that case your own contribution (after reimbursement by the health insurance fund) is minimal.
+- If they agree they follow the convention (in Dutch geconventioneerde artsen).
+In that case your own contribution is minimal.

-- Lists with GPs adhering to the standard federal fees have to be displayed in each waiting room in hospitals.
+- Lists with GPs adhering to the standard federal fees have to be displayed in each waiting room in hospitals and on their website.
 Several health insurance funds have an online tool to check whether a general practitioner follows the convention or not.
 The general practitioner can also inform you about this.